ICHEC/qpcc/README.md

 ## Support and assistance

-Feel free to contact any of the following emails with any questions you have or help you may need.
+Please write to qpcc@ichec.ie with any questions that you have or help you may need in relation to this course.

-Venkatesh Kannan - venkatesh.kannan@ichec.ie

-Conor Dunne - conor.dunne@ichec.ie

-Emil Dimitrov - emil.dimitrov@ichec.ie